Tuesday, December 27, 2011

 Tuesday, October 18, 2011

 Gilad Shalit is finally home after 5 years and 4 months, and one endless and tense week since Prime Minister Netanyahu announced the deal with Hamas.
 It seems like much longer than a week has passed since last Tuesday.
-I was after a day of errands and walking home I heard someone from an apartment shout something about Gilad Shalit.
-This caught my attention because there wasn't much news about him in the days before-I stopped in front of the pizza place by my home and saw on TV Netanyahu announcing the deal with Hamas, and underneath was written that 1,000 prisoners will be released in return.
+I was walking home in the evening when I heard someone from an apartment shout something about Gilad Shalit.
+This caught my attention because there wasn't much news about him in the days before.
+I stopped in front of the pizza place near my home and saw on TV Netanyahu announcing the deal with Hamas, and underneath was written that 1,000 prisoners would be released in return.
 I stood a bit in shock with some other people.
 Happy but also finding it a bit hard to believe.
 Will he really return?
 And the thought of 1,000 heavy prisoners with blood on their hands being set free is a bit hard to digest.
 I was never really at peace with the idea that Gilad should be returned at any price, and I always felt I was in the minority.
-However it felt that the time has come- too many holidays had passed without him and he really had become "everyone's boy"-every mother and father who had sent their children to the army, or were planning to in the future, could relate to Aviva and Noam.
+However it felt that the time had come- too many holidays had passed without him and he really had become "everyone's boy"- every mother and father who had sent their children to the army, or were planning to in the future, could relate to Aviva and Noam.
 Every soldier past, present, and future could relate to Gilad.
-I think what especially paved the way to Gilad's release was Ron Arad.
+I think who especially paved the way to Gilad's release was Ron Arad.
 Arad, a navigator, fell captive in Lebanon in 1986 after his plane crashed and efforts to negotiate a swap failed, partly because of the deadly results of the "Jibril Agreement".
 Up till today, it is unclear if Arad is alive (although chances are high that he isn't).
 The Jibril agreement was made in 1985 in which 3 captives were swapped for 1,150 prisoners.
-Most of the prisoners returned to their homes and were said to be responsible for many of the deadly attacks of the first intifadah.
+Most of the prisoners returned to their homes and were said to be responsible for many of the deadly attacks of the first Intifada.
 Netanyahu, who lost his brother during the terror attack in Antibes, was strongly opposed to the deal.
 Which is why it was so surprising that he suddenly changed his policy.
-Netanyahu stressed that an opportunity like this might not come again, probably referring to the Arab Spring and changing relationship with Egypt.
+Netanyahu stressed that an opportunity like this might not come again, probably referring to the Arab Spring and the changing relationship with Egypt.
 He also stressed that Israel is strong enough to deal with such a high number of prisoners.
-And there was the fear that Shalit will become the next Ron Arad, a thought very hard to bear.
-Anyways since last Tuesday there has been endless talk about the deal and the old saying of "two jews will always have three opinions" proved true with the endless debate about the dilemma but many people said that they will not celebrate and be at rest until they see that he is alive and well, physically and mentally.
+And there was the fear that Shalit would become the next Ron Arad, a thought very hard to bear.
+Anyway, since last Tuesday there has been endless talk about the deal, and the old saying "two Jews will always have three opinions" proved true with the endless debate about the dilemma.
+Many said that they would not celebrate and be at rest until they saw that he was alive and well, physically and mentally.
 And we saw that today.

 It's so good that you came home